Victor Julien-Laferrière

 Show More

 Victor Julien-Laferrière is also developing substantial activity as a conductor.
-He guest-conducts the Orchestre National d’Ile-de-France and the Orchestre de l’Opéra de Rouen on tour.
-He founded his own ensemble ‘Consuelo’ which collaborates intensively with many leading French festivals.
+He has guest-conducted Orchestre National d’Île-de-France and Orchestre de l’Opéra de Rouen on tour as well as Orchestre de Chambre de Paris, and his ensemble Orchestre Consuelo.

-Victor Julien-Laferrière studied with René Benedetti, then successively with Roland Pidoux at Paris CNSM Conservatoire, Heinrich Schiff at Vienna University, and Clemens Hagen at Salzburg Mozarteum in Salzburg.
-At the same time, from 2005 – 2011, he took part in the Seiji Ozawa International Music Academy Switzerland.
-He plays a cello Domenico Montagnana, owned by Joséphine and Xavier Moreno, and a Dominique Peccatt bow.
+Victor Julien-Laferrière studied with René Benedetti, then successively with Roland Pidoux at the Paris Conservatoire, Heinrich Schiff at Vienna University, and Clemens Hagen at Salzburg Mozarteum in Salzburg.
+He also participated in the Seiji Ozawa International Music Academy Switzerland from 2005 to 2011.
+He plays on a cello by Domenico Montagnana and with a bow by Dominique Peccatt.

 HarrisonParrott represents Victor Julien-Laferrière for worldwide general management.